As of May 1, 2024

 Current local reservoir storage

-- No imported water was delivered into Calero Reservoir during April 2024
+• Approximately 83 acre-feet of imported water was delivered into Calero Reservoir during September 2024

 Groundwater

 Groundwater conditions remain healthy throughout the county.
-Groundwater levels in all regional monitoring wells except one are equal to, or higher than, last month.
-Most water levels are higher relative to April 2023, and all are higher than the prior five-year average for April.
+Groundwater levels in most of the regional monitoring wells are lower than or equal to last month as typical seasonal declines continue.
+While about half of the water levels are lower relative to September 2023, most are higher than the prior five-year average for September.
 The end of 2024 groundwater storage is projected to be in Stage 1 (Normal) of the Water Shortage Contingency Plan

 Imported Water